Suggested links

 Prescription Opioid Detox

 When you take prescription opioid drugs for an extended time, you may form an opioid dependence or opioid use disorder (addiction), which leads to withdrawal symptoms.
-Detox allows you to undergo withdrawal from prescription opioids safely.
+Detox allows you to withdraw from prescription opioids safely.
 Prescription opioids are powerful and highly addictive, whether medically directed or taken recreationally.

 Battling addiction and ready for treatment?
 Find Treatment Now